Tim Dawson

-Tim Dawson (born 1988) is a British screenwriter and writer best known for his work on a number of television comedies.
+Tim Dawson (born 1988) is a British screenwriter, writer and journalist best known for his work on a number of comedies and for his pro-Brexit advocacy.
+Since 2023, he has been editor of BCG Pro.

-Education
+Early life and education

+Dawson grew up in Oxford and moved to Manchester during his late teenage years.
 He was educated at Abingdon School from 1999 to 2006.
-During his time at school, he was the comedy actor in school productions of Here to Entertain You and The Comedians.
+During his time at school, Dawson won the North Drama Prize and he was the comedy actor in school productions of Here to Entertain You and The Comedians.
 He also wrote, produced and directed Bang Goes Douglas Smith.

-Career
+Writing career

 Dawson began his career in 2007 when his original sitcom, Coming of Age, was piloted by BBC Three.
 The show ran for three series to mixed reviews.
+Exteriors for the fictional Wooton College were filmed near his hometown in Abingdon, Oxfordshire, while interiors were recorded at BBC Television Centre using a multi-camera setup with a live studio audience.

 He also wrote on Series 7 and 8 of Two Pints of Lager and a Packet of Crisps.
 Dawson was identified as a "Broadcast Hot Shot" in a 2008 edition of the industry magazine Broadcast.